[Other doc versions]

 [Doc downloads (PDF, HTML, XML)]

 If Stash is a critical part of your development workflow, maximizing application availability becomes an important consideration.
-There are many possible configurations for setting up a HA environment for Stash, depending on the infrastructure components and software (SAN, clustered databases, etc.) you have at your disposal.
-This guide provides a high-level overview and the background information you need to be able to set up a single Stash Server in a highly available configuration.
-The guide also describes one possible configuration in more detail.
+This guide aims at providing the background information you need to be able to set up Stash in a highly available configuration.
+There are however many possible configurations for setting up a HA environment for Stash, depending on the infrastructure components and software (SAN, clustered databases, etc.) you have at your disposal.
+This guide aims at providing a high-level overview and describes a possible configuration in more detail.

-High availabilty describes a set of practices aimed at delivering a specific level of "availability" by eliminating and/or mitigating failure through redundancy.
+High availabilty describes a set of practices aimed at delivering a specific level of "availability" by eliminating and/or mitigating failure via redundancy.
 Failure can result from unscheduled down-time due to network errors, hardware failures or application failures, but can also result from failed application upgrades.
+Practices for achieving high availability range from organizational concerns such as change management to automated failover procedures when system failures are detected.
 Setting up a highly available system involves:

 Central version control systems such as Subversion, CVS, ClearCase and many others require the central server to be available for any operation that involves the version control system.
 Committing code, fetching the latest changes from the repository, switching branches or retrieving a diff all require access to the central version control system.
 If that server goes down, developers are severely limited in what they can do.
 They can continue coding until they're ready to commit, but then they're blocked.